The application for CCAS Residence Hall Peer Advisor is now OPEN – APPLY HERE

 Dates and Times

-We are looking for applicants who are available during the Spring 2022 semester.
+We are looking for applicants who are available during the 2022-2023 academic year.
 Peer Advisors typically work between 5 to 10 hours per week when classes are in session September through May.
 Our offices are staffed by Peer Advisors Monday through Thursday from 12:30pm to 4:30.

 Mission of Cross-College Advising Service